picsoritdidnthappen/poidh-v3/docs-site/docs/features/claim-nfts.md

 As poidh grows, some claim NFTs may become meaningful historical artifacts for the communities that created them.

-With this in mind, we plan to build a future marketplace for poidh NFTs in-app allowing users to browse, list, and buy the most popular claims in app history.
+Looking ahead, we plan to build an in-app marketplace where users can browse, collect, list, and trade claim NFTs.
+Our goal is to make historically significant claims easier to discover and preserve over time.

 ---